biocaddie/uiuc-biocaddie-pilot/README.md

 ## Prerequisites

+The pilot code in this repository requires the following software:
 * Indri 5.8 with JNI support (liblemur.so, liblemur_jni.so, libindri.so, libindri_jni.so)
 * Java 1.8 (JDK) with Maven
 * R